synapsestudios/oidc-platform/README.md

 ## Usage
 TBD

+## Clients

+Clients can be registered dynamically with the `registration` endpoint defined in the OICD provider's Hapi plugin.
+By default this is `${prefix}/reg`.
+Any of the [OpenID Client Metadata](http://openid.net/specs/openid-connect-registration-1_0.html#ClientMetadata) can be supplied.
+The Bearer token for this request is validated against the `OIDC_INITIAL_ACCESS_TOKEN` environment variable.
+YOU MUST PROVIDE A STRONG TOKEN in production to prevent unauthorized clients from being added.

 ## Keystores

 node-oidc-provider uses [node-jose](https://github.com/cisco/node-jose) keys and stores to encrypt, sign and decrypt things (mostly tokens and stuff).
 For security purposes YOU SHOULD PROVIDE YOUR OWN KEYS.
 The synapse OpenID Connect platform provides a default set of keys so that it will work if you do not provide your own, but PLEASE DO NOT USE THE DEFAULTS IN PRODUCTION.